Pricefx raises $65 million to optimize product and service pricing with AI

 Pricefx’s RebateManager lets companies manage rebate processes from a single dashboard, and its PFX Platform product connects its SaaS-based pricing solutions to existing ecommerce and enterprise resource management systems.
 ChannelManager offers a ship and claims management workflow designed to work seamlessly with current tech stacks.
 And Lightning, which launched in the past few months, provides a suite of standard pricing analytics and configure-price-quote (PCQ) management tools able to go live in six weeks or less.

-Pricefx, which last year expanded its footprint in Chicago and hired on 40 employees, claims it signed on more than a dozen new customers since March of this year and hit over €15 million (~$16.9 million) in annual recurring revenue.
+Pricefx, which last year expanded its footprint in Chicago and hired 40 employees, claims it signed on more than a dozen new customers since March and hit over €15 million (~$16.9 million) in annual recurring revenue.
 The company’s over 100 clients in 37 countries include Michelin, Schneider Electric, Spinner Group, and some of the largest manufacturing, retailing, and energy businesses in the world.

 Analysts at Gartner anticipate the price optimization and management market will grow rapidly in the next three years, and competition abounds.
 There’s Qualtrics, maker of CoreXM; BlackCurve, which claims to boost profitability by 9%; and Prisync, netRivals, and Competera.
 But cofounder and CEO Cichon says Pricefx’s product diversity sets it apart from the rest.
 Later this year, the company plans to introduce a self-service version of its analytics software as well as industry-specific Accelerator packages, enhanced CPQ functionality, and an AI-enhanced version of PriceOptimizer.